 Barlow Clowes International Limited and others v Henwood is a useful summary of the law of domicile in England and Wales.

-The Law Reform Commission of Hong Kong Report on Rules for Determining Domicile of April 2005 is an excellent summary of the law
+The Law Reform Commission of Hong Kong Report on Rules for Determining Domicile of April 2005 is an excellent summary of

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.